crossplane/crossplane/test/e2e/README.md

 - A list of additional setup steps to be run before installing Crossplane and running the tests.
 E.g. Loading additional images into the cluster.
-- Whether the suite should include the default suite or not, meaning that install options will be added to the default ones and setup
+- Whether the suite should include the default suite or not, meaning that install options will be added to the default ones if not explicitly specified not to do so.

 Test suites enable use cases such as installing Crossplane with a specific alpha feature enabled and running all the basic tests, plus the ones specific to